 My Review – Simplehuman Lighted Sensor Makeup Mirror

 This mirror will last for years (I’ve had mine for eight, and I don’t see why it won’t keep going for a long time yet).
 It’s a little alarming to work out how long you’ll be looking into it (Hint: hundreds of hours).
 So the most important factor to check off is the reflection quality.
-No concerns there; no ghosting or distortion.
+No concerns there; no ghosting or distortion, perfect clarity.

 The internal diameter is 8 inches, enough to see all your face at once (but not head and shoulders).

 Color rendering index of 95, and 800 lux.
-What that means is a light of the perfect color for applying makeup, bright enough to see all the details but not so harsh that you squint when looking into it.
-I tend to leave it on near-maximum brightness, but you can dial it down if you prefer.
+What that means is a light of the perfect color for applying makeup (like sunlight), bright enough to see all the details but not so harsh that you squint when looking into it.
+I tend to leave it on near-maximum brightness, but you can dial down the settings if you prefer.

-It does feel a little cold and clinical, but remember this is makeup lighting, not romantic mood lighting.
-A warmer light could hide subtle blending and color irregularities. #flawless.
+It does feel a little cold and clinical, but remember this is for makeup application, not romantic mood lighting.
+A warmer light could hide subtle blending, skin and color irregularities. #flawless.

 The illumination comes from a diffused circular LED, giving an even and shadow-free image.
 As opposed to traditional bulbs, LEDs should last for years.
 (There is a 5-year warranty which I didn’t need to use).

-Before I bought the mirror I did wonder whether the automatic sensor might be a gimmick.
+Before I bought the simplehuman mirror I did wonder whether the automatic sensor feature might be a gimmick.
 It’s actually surprisingly useful.
 There’s a lot of thought gone into its design.
-It detects when you move near, and turns on automatically.
+It detects when you move near, and lights automatically without a switch.
 It also turns itself off as you walk away, so no more worrying if you’ve left it on as you leave the house.

 Most impressively, the sensor adjusts its sensitivity once it has turned on.
 This means you can briefly move out to the side to reach for something, and the light doesn’t keep flicking on and off as you change your position.
 Neat!